-It is widely known that wood needs more maintenance compared to fiberglass or polypropylene.
+It is widely known that wood needs more maintenance compared to ones with fiberglass or polypropylene liners.
 That means wooden hot tubs and wooden saunas require more effort to maintain.
 On the other hand, wooden hot tubs are 100 % natural and traditional.

 Swelling of the hot tub